-Q: Why is it that no woodworkers I watch on YouTube give specific amounts of time it takes to make projects?
+Q: Why is it that no woodworkers I watch on YouTube give specific amounts of time it takes to complete projects?
 It’s discouraging for newbies like me when something looks easy but takes me forever.
 What am I doing wrong?

-A: My own approach to learning new skills has always been that a job takes as long as it takes.
-That said, I always try to work more efficiently, but never at the cost of quality.
-Eventually, after years, the magic of experience will kick in and quality will come together with speed and freedom from errors.
+When it comes to learning a complex skill, my own approach is this: The job will take as long as it takes.
+Remove any time expectations from your mind and you’ll learn better and faster, eliminating the source of discouragement.
+This said, it is vital to try and work more efficiently, but never at the cost of quality.
+Eventually, after several years, the magic of experience will kick in and quality will come together along with speed and freedom from errors.
 I made tons of mistakes of design and workmanship when I began woodworking in high school 40 years ago, but now I rarely make any significant errors.
-There’s no magic, just do the work, aim towards excellence consistently, then speed will develop in time.
-The same dynamic works for every manual skill I’ve ever tried to learn.
-We live in a world that encourages impatience, but sometimes it simply takes time for gains to grow.
+There’s no magic to it, just do the work, aim towards excellence consistently, then speed will develop in time.
+The danger with the discouragement you feel is that it is very likely to cause you to give up before real skills have developed.
+I see this happen all the time.

-Time + Right Efforts = Success in my experience.
+Time + Right Efforts = Success

 Here’s another example . . . when I started doing traditional stonework in 1986, I made tons of errors and was particularly slow.
-Now I’m much faster and almost never make anything beyond tiny mistakes.
-These days it would take me about 1 hour to accomplish what Idid in my first full day of stoneworking.
+An experienced mason came to visit me near the beginning of my struggle to learn the craft, he saw what I accomplished in a day, laughed out loud, told me to switch to concrete blocks, then walked away.
+I’m glad I didn’t listen to the voice of impatience, even when it came from someone who was supposed to be trustworthy.
+Nowadays, I’m much faster with stonework and almost never make anything beyond tiny mistakes.
+These days it would take me only about 1 hour to accomplish what I did in my first full day of stoneworking.
 It’s such a pleasure to be able to work error-free or nearly error-free.
-Anyone can achieve these results, but it takes time and you need to ignore the lure of the modern.
+Anyone can achieve these results too, but it takes time and you need to ignore the lure of the modern.